 Step Sheet: Click here to download.

-Moving into the 80s, 1987 brought us The Simpsons, making their debut on the Tracy Ullman Show.
+Moving into the 80s, 1987 brought us The Simpsons, making their debut on the Tracy Ullman Show, and the great movie cult classic The Princess Bride.
 And in the world of line dancing, we got Walk The Line!
 Here’s a line dance I also already covered in 50 Popular Line Dances that Everyone Loves!
+(2024 Update)

 5. Boot Scootin’ Boogie – Tom Mattox & Skippy Blair (1990s)